cockroachdb/docs/src/current/v23.1/transaction-retry-error-reference.md

 When the `inject_retry_errors_enabled` [session variable](set-vars.html) is set to `true`, any statement (with the exception of [`SET` statements](set-vars.html)) executed in the session inside of an explicit transaction will return this error.

-For more details, see [Testing transaction retry logic](#test-transaction-retry-logic).
+For more details, see [Test transaction retry logic](transaction-retry-error-example.html#test-transaction-retry-logic).

 **Action:**